TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 \tau_z = C_{D} (\omega_1^2 - \omega_2^2 + \omega_3^2 - \omega_4^2)
 $$

 where $C_{D}$ is the rotor's propeller drag coefficient.
-The signs of the rotor lift forces are intentional with two rotors spinning clockwise and the other two rotors spinning counter-clockwise, this allows the rotors to synchronously spin up without torquing the quadcopter.
+The signs of the rotor lift forces are intentional with two rotors spinning clockwise and the other two rotors spinning counter-clockwise (+1 for CW, -1 for CCW relative to body frame), this allows the rotors to synchronously spin up without torquing the quadcopter.

 ---